Skip to main content

 5.7 CCTV

-Our UK Headquarters operates a CCTV network to help prevent and detect crime and safeguard (protect) young people and others.
-If we can identify somebody from a CCTV image, the image must be processed as personal data.
+Our sites operate CCTV networks to help prevent and detect crime and to safeguard (protect) Young People and others.
+If an individual can be identified from a CCTV image, that image must be treated as personal data and processed accordingly.
+This is governed by our CCTV Policy.

 5.8 Scout Association Trust Corporation (SATC)

-The Scout Association Trust Corporation (SATC) hold title to property on behalf of Scout units.
-As part of the service that SATC provides, we are required to receive and post hard copy documents and in many instances, require some personal information in order to provide this service.
-Invariably the information that we may require is limited to name and contact details including postal address.
+The Scout Association Trust Corporation (SATC) hold title deeds to property on behalf of Scout units.
+As part of the services that SATC provides, we are required to receive and send both hard copy and electronic documents.
+In many cases, we need limited personal information typically a name and contact details, including a postal address to deliver these services.
+We may also use contact information held in the membership system to manage SATC related matters.

 6.1 Keeping to the law

-We must keep to the law when processing personal data.
-To achieve this, we have to meet at least one of the following conditions:
+We must comply with the law when processing personal data.
+To do this, we must meet at least one of the following conditions:

-• Consent - you have to give (or have given) your permission for us to use your information for one or more specific purposes
+• Consent - to give (or have given) permission for us to use their information for one or more specific purposes.

-• Performance of a contract - we need to process the information to meet the terms of any contract you have entered into (for example when we process personal data as part of a volunteers membership application or to provide goods or services purchased with us)
+• Performance of a contract - we need to process the information to meet the terms of any contract we have entered into (for example, when we process personal data as part of a volunteer’s membership application or to provide goods or services, they have purchased).

-• Legal obligation - processing the information is necessary to keep to our legal obligations as data controller
+• Legal obligation - processing the information is necessary for us to comply with our legal obligations as a data controller.

-• Vital interests - processing the information is necessary to protect your vital interests
+• Vital interests - processing the information is necessary to protect someone’ life.

-• Public task - processing the information is necessary for tasks in the public interest or for us as the data controller to carry out our responsibilities
+• Public task - processing the information is necessary for us to carry out a task in the public interest or to exercise official authority as a data controller.

-• processing the information is necessary for our legitimate interests (see below examples)
+• Legitimate interests - processing the information is necessary for our legitimate interests as an organisation (see below examples).

 Lawful basis